-"Typically the songs are variations from popular songs, like 'These Rules Ain't Made from Breakin',' which is a take on Nancy Sinatra's 'These Boots Are Made for Walkin','" she said.
+"Typically the songs are variations from popular songs, like 'These Rules Ain't Made for Breakin', which is a take on Nancy Sinatra's 'These Boots are Made for Walkin'," she said.
 "I do not believe this position is above singing to the crowd."